defisapiens/decentrapay/README.md

 ## Running DaiPay

-To run the server in the development mode, use the following command:
+To run the server in development mode, use the following command:

         npm run dev

-For the production mode:
+For production mode:

         npm run build
         npm start

-By default, DaiPay connects to 127.0.0.1:27017/daipay.
+By default, DaiPay connects to MongoDB database by using the default connection url 127.0.0.1:27017/daipay.
 You can override the default connection settings by using MONGO_URL environment variable

         MONGO_URL=mongodb://user:password@dbhost:dbport/daipay npm start